Learning sparsity-promoting regularizers for linear inverse problems: Problem formulation and main contributions

 For a specific choice of synthesis operator $B$, the quality of the reconstruction operator $R_B$ can be evaluated through the \textit{expected loss} $L\colon \mathcal{L}(\ell^2,X) \rightarrow \R$:

-Let us now consider a suitable class of operators $\mathcal{B} \subset \mathcal{L}(\ell^2,X)$: we define the optimal regularizer $R^\star = R_{B^\star}$, where $B^\star$ is a minimizer of the expected loss over the set of admissible operators $\mathcal B$.
+Let us now consider a suitable class $\mathcal{B} \subset \mathcal{L}(\ell^2,X)$ of \textit{admissible} operators, namely, that satisfy the assumptions reported in Section \ref{sec:optimization} guaranteeing the existence and uniqueness of the solution of \eqref{eq:xhat}.
+We define the optimal regularizer $R^\star = R_{B^\star}$, where $B^\star$ is a minimizer of the expected loss over the set of admissible operators $\mathcal B$, whose existence follows under suitable conditions on $\mathcal B$.
 In particular, putting together the expressions of \eqref{eq:loss} and \eqref{eq:xhat}, we obtain:

 which is usually referred to as a \textit{bilevel} optimization problem.
 Note that the optimality of $B^\star$ strongly depends on the choice of the class $\mathcal B$.
 We moreover stress that the optimal target $\BOp$ can only be computed if the joint probability distribution $\rho$ of $x$ and $y$ is known.
-This is of course not verified in practical applications, but in many contexts, we may suppose to have access to a sample of $m$ pairs $\vzv= \{(x_j,y_j)\}_{j=1}^m$ such that the family is independent and identically distributed as $(x,y)$.
+This is not verified in practical applications, but in many contexts, we may suppose to have access to a sample of $m$ pairs $\vzv= \{(x_j,y_j)\}_{j=1}^m$ such that the family is independent and identically distributed as $(x,y)$.
 In this case, following the paradigm of \textit{supervised learning}, we can approximate the expected loss by an empirical average, also known as \textit{empirical risk}, namely

 A natural estimator of $B^\star$ is then given by any minimizer $\BS$ of the empirical loss:

 We stress that both $\wh{L}(B)$ and $\BS$ are random variables depending on the sample $\vzv$.
 We simply denote this dependence by $\wh{\cdot}$.
 The task of \textit{sample error estimates} is to quantify the dependence of the empirical target $\BS$ on the sample $\vzv$, in particular by bounding (either in probability or in expectation) the \textit{excess risk} $L(\BS) - L(B^\star)$ in terms of the sample size $m$.